 Prepare for College at Your Own Pace

 CTD’s Online AP® program gives students access to college-level courses in a flexibly paced environment that accommodates early readiness for advanced content, full course loads, or limited availability.
-Online AP courses help students learn important skills and concepts, time management, and self-advocacy skills essential for college success.
+Online Advanced Placement courses help students learn important skills and concepts, time management, and self-advocacy skills essential for college success.

 - Development of students’ critical thinking, study, and academic writing skills